ArlCIbe/0723_Challenge/Challenge-Project-variable-data-in-CSharp-main/README.md

 Add dog multiple attribute search
 Update search animation
 Use Visual Studio Code as your development environment, and test your application at each stage of your development process.

+# Starter file review
+1. In Visual Studio Code, navigate to the challenge project starter folder

+2. In Visual Studio Code menu Bar, select: "Terminal" > "New Terminal"

+3. The Terminal Window should be open to the Starter folder containing the Program.cs file.
+Build and run the file entering dotnet run in the terminal window.

+The menu should display with two options.
+Enter 1 as shown in the following terminal example:

+Console

+Copy
+Welcome to the Contoso PetFriends app.
+Your main menu options are:
+  1. List all of our current pet information
+  2. Display all dogs with a specified characteristic

+Enter your selection number (or type Exit to exit the program) 1
+The sample data on the current pets should display followed by the message Press the Enter key to continue

+After pressing Enter, the menu should display again.
+Choose Option 2, shown in the following example:

+Console

+Copy
+Welcome to the Contoso PetFriends app.
+Your main menu options are:
+ 1. List all of our current pet information
+ 2. Display all dogs with a specified characteristic

+Enter your selection number (or type Exit to exit the program) 2

+Enter one desired dog characteristic to search for

+Enter "large" for the search term and press "Enter."

+Notice the "searching" message as shown:

+Console

+Copy
+searching our dog Nickname: gus for large ...
+Notice, the message runs before each search of a pet, and the periods (., .., ...) at the end change in an animation.
+Run the search again if you missed it.

+Once the search ends, press enter to return to the menu.
+Then type "exit" and press "Enter" to close the application.

+Take a few minutes to become familiar with the Project.cs started code.

+Focus on the areas that require updates, search and the animation.

+Notice that there are some comments left in the code that indicate where to place an update.

+You're now ready to begin the Guided project exercises.
+Good luck!